Chusky Breed Summary

 Independent, Hard-Working, Loyal and Affectionate

-These doggies can be both medium and large, which is why weights can vary drastically from 18 to nearly 30 kg!
-They are a cross between a Chow Chow and a Siberian Husky.
-They are also fairly high maintenance due to the fact that they shed their coats quite heavily.
+These dogs can be medium to large in size, which is why their weight can vary drastically from 18 to nearly 30 kg!
+They are a cross between a Chow Chow and a Siberian Husky and are fairly high maintenance due to the fact they shed their coats quite heavily.

-In terms of their personalities, they can sometimes be fairly stubborn and demanding, therefore they need to be owned by someone who has experience and knowledge of the breed already, as opposed to a first time owner.
+In terms of their personality, they can sometimes be fairly stubborn and demanding, therefore they need to be owned by someone who has experience and knowledge of the breed already, as opposed to a first-time owner.

 Fun Fact: They tend to get on well with other smaller pets!

 |Lifespan||10 - 12 years|

 |Height (at the withers)||Males and Females 46cm - 58cm|